 Jean Kilcullen, R.N., is a Mohs surgery nurse.
 Jean received her Associates Degree in Nursing at Marymount College of Virginia.
 She also received her Bachelor of Arts Degree in Psychology and her Elementary Education Certification from Rosemont College.
 She is a member of the Dermatology Nurses’ Association.

 Gina Ackley, H.T.(ASCP), is a Mohs laboratory histotechnician.
 Gina received her histology training at the Geisinger Medical Center and is a member of the American Society of Mohs Histotechnology.
 Gina is board registered with the American Society of Clinical Pathologists.

 Anne Kish, C.C.M.A., is a Mohs nursing assistant.
 Anne received her diplomas as a Nursing Assistant and Medical Assistant from the Stratford Career Institute.
 She received her certification from the National Healthcareer Association.

 Molly McNally, L.P.N., is a Mohs surgery nurse.
-Molly received her certification from Career Technology Center of Lackawanna County Licensed Practical Nursing Program.
-She is a member of the Dermatologic Nurses’ Association.
+Molly received her certification from the Career Technology Center of Lackawanna County Licensed Practical Nursing Program.
+She is a member of the Dermatologic Nursing Association.

 Andrea Leshock, C.M.A., is a Mohs Medical Assistant.
 Andrea received her associates degree from McCann School of Business and Technology.
 She received her certification from the American Association of Medical Assistants.